Dakdoritang, or Korean spicy chicken stew, is a flavourful and comforting dish that will warm your soul.

 For a detailed breakdown of each ingredients, their portioning, and how they make up the nutrition profile of this dakdoritang recipe, you may refer to the table below:

 Chicken – Dakdoritang is traditionally made with bone in skin on chicken pieces.
 Given that those are much higher in calories in fats from the skin, I opted to use skinless bone-in chicken here so that we can still get the flavor from the bone.

-Garnish – I used furikake and green onions to garnish.
+Garnish – I used sesame seeds and green onions to garnish.
 Chili flakes would be delicious as well for an extra kick.

-Prepare for braising – Prepare all the vegetables by mincing the onion, garlic, and Thai chili and slicing the mushrooms and carrot.
+Prepare for braising – Prepare all the vegetables by mincing the onion and garlic, and slicing the daikon and carrot.
 Cut the excess fat off the chicken thigh, cut into bite sized pieces, and season with salt and pepper.

-Sauté aromatics and chicken – Put the instant pot on sauté mode and add in minced garlic, thai chili and onion.
+Sauté aromatics and chicken – Put the instant pot on sauté mode and add in minced garlic and onion along with the gochugaru.
+Toasting gochugaru will give it a great flavor.
+Refer to this guide on toasting spices for more info.
 Add in the chicken pieces and brown on each side, about 1 minute each side.

-Turn on high pressure – Turn off sauté mode and add in the mushrooms and carrots.
-Pour in the sauce and about ¾ to 1 cup of water.
+Turn on high pressure – Turn off sauté mode and add in the daikon and carrots.
+Pour in the dakdoritang sauce and about ¾ to 1 cup of water.
 Close the instant pot and set to high pressure for 8 minutes.

-Garnish and serve – Garnish with scallions and furikake and enjoy your delicious meal!
+Garnish and serve – Garnish with scallions and sesame seeds and serve with rice!